sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 There are also PCA and heatmap plots showing all samples.

-(n.b. these plots are mainly used to spot gross QC problems and sample mix-ups, but frequently nothing conclusive can be drawn from them.)
+_n.b._ these plots are mainly used to spot gross QC problems and sample mix-ups, but frequently nothing conclusive can be drawn from them.

 ### Differential gene expression

 Differential gene expression results are in the sub-folder **differential\_expression/de_gene**.

-- **deseq2\_results\_fpkm\*.csv** - One or more CSV files (these can be opened directly in Excel) containing results of differential gene expression analysis.
+- **\*deseq2\_results\_fpkm\*.csv** - One or more CSV files (these can be opened directly in Excel) containing results of differential gene expression analysis.
-- **de_summary.csv** - A CSV file containing a summary of the numbers of genes detected as differentially expressed (at a false discovery rate of 5%).
+- **\*de_summary\*.csv** - One or more CSV files containing summaries of the numbers of genes detected as differentially expressed (at a particular false discovery rate - unless otherwise requested, this will normally be 5%).

 Each of the one or more main differential gene expression results files (there may be more than one if there are results for multiple species, or a single file was too unwieldy) contains the following columns: